 To bring the uninitiated up to speed, free-market fundamentalism posits that the market should be free to run itself, and make decisions.
 This, per se, is ludicrous: the market is a concept, and concepts cannot run themselves or make decisions.
 The truth is, people run the market, and make decisions based on what’s most likely to make money, ergo if the market tanks, it’s on the watch of the people running it.
-So this idea that the market knows best, and should thus be free to run itself and make decision, is patently absurd–especially when we take into account all the times the market has gone south.
+So this idea that the market knows best, and should thus be free to run itself and make decisions, is patently absurd–especially when we take into account all the times the market has gone south.

 And the free market does tank every so often, especially if it’s unregulated, or laissez-faire (roughly translated from French, ‘leave it alone’ or ‘let it be.’)
 The laissez-faire attitude towards business and economics protects no one, businesses or people.
 As George Bernard Shaw wrote in his treatise, The Thinking Woman’s Guide to Socialism and Capitalism, “‘Let things be’ actually means ‘let things slide.'”
 And when the market has no rules as to how people run it, things do slide.